Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase3.md

 ### <a name="step-4">Step 4: Analyze the Dataset using Dataset Insights</a>

- In order to to download the actual data from your run, we will now use Dataset Insights again.
+ In order to download the actual data from your run, we will now use Dataset Insights again.
 This time though, we will utilize some of the lines that were commented in our previous use with locally generated data.

  * **Action**: Open the Dataset Insights Jupyter notebook again, using the command below: